paoespinozarias/Mapping-OWLtoOAS/README.md

 ## <a name="mapping"></a>Mapping between OWL and OAS

-In this section the correspondences between the [OWL](https://www.w3.org/TR/owl2-quick-reference/) elements and OAS are provided.
-All maps include examples provided in [Turtle](https://www.w3.org/TR/turtle/) and YAML serializations for readability.
+In this section the correspondences between [OWL](https://www.w3.org/TR/owl2-quick-reference/) and OAS are provided.
+All mappings include examples provided in [Turtle](https://www.w3.org/TR/turtle/) and [YAML](https://yaml.org/) serializations for human-friendly readability.
 The code of both serializations together with an ontology diagram are provided in [examples](examples).
-In addition, the documentation generated in the Swagger editor is available at [example documentation](ponerenlace).
+Also, the full example in YAML serialization may be opened in the [Swagger editor](http://editor.swagger.io) to check it as an API documentation.

 The prefixes that will be used in this section are: